Jo Rochford - Acupuncture

 The first time you attend the clinic you will need to have a detailed new patient evaluation.
 We need to assess your general state of health, in order to identify the underlying pattern of disharmony and give you the most effective treatment.
 This can last from between 30mins to an hour depending on how much you have to talk about!

-Needle the width of a human hair picture You will be asked about your current symptoms and what treatment you have received so far, your medical history and that of your close family, your diet, digestive system, sleeping patterns and emotional state.
+You will be asked about your current symptoms and what treatment you have received so far, your medical history and that of your close family, your diet, digestive system, sleeping patterns and emotional state.

 To discover how the energies are flowing in your body, the acupuncturist is likely to feel your pulses on both wrists, noting their quality, rhythm and strength.
 The structure, colour and coating of your tongue also gives a good guide to your physical health.